 Who Is Jennifer Garner?

 Jennifer Garner was born on April 17, 1972, in Houston, Texas.
 After performing on stage, she moved to Los Angeles for television work, landing bit parts on Spin City and Law & Order.
-In 2000, she earned notice for her role on Felicity, and was cast in the TV drama Alias, which earned her a Golden Globe Award.
+In 2000 she earned notice for her role on Felicity, and was cast in the TV drama Alias, which earned her a Golden Globe Award.
 Following her TV success, she landed roles in films like Catch Me If You Can, Elektra, The Kingdom, Juno and Dallas Buyers Club.
-She was also known for her marriage to fellow Hollywood actor Ben Affleck, until their separation in 2015.
+She was also known for her marriage to fellow Hollywood actor Ben Affleck, until their divorce in 2018.

 Actress Jennifer Anne Garner was born on April 17, 1972, in Houston, Texas.
 The daughter of a chemical engineer and a retired English professor, Garner was raised in Charleston, West Virginia, with her two sisters.
 She attended Denison University in Ohio, where she graduated with a degree in theater in 1996.
 After performing on stage in New York City, she moved to Los Angeles to work in television, landing bit parts on several shows, including Spin City and Law & Order.